Decoupage for beginners step by step (photo and video)

 We start brashing at home,Using a gas burner.
 Using the flame of this burner, we burn the wood of the decorative box, making it very carefully.
 Each section is fired until the manifestation of the wood.
 The firing is carried out inside and outside the box.
 At the end of roasting, it is necessary to go through the entire box with fine sandpaper, removing the top layer of wood.
 Then we will wet it under the faucet so that the soft layer of wood is easier to scrape off, and we process the box with a brush with plastic bristles.

-The best is for pineapple pine,Because it clearly shows the structure of the tree, which even more brightly appears after brushing.
-The result is a very beautiful relief, which is covered with stain, and then step by step with two layers of varnish.
-After completing the brashing, we decorate the box with the rose-colored plaque made in the technique.
+Pine is best suited for brushing,because the structure of the wood is clearly visible on it, which appears even more clearly after brushing.
+The result is a very beautiful relief, which is covered with stain and then step by step with two layers of varnish.
+After brushing is completed, we decorate the box with a sign with roses using the glazing technique.

 Video: Handmade